 Give and you shall receive.
-We all know this common sense but in action it is so easy to give very little and take so much.
+We all know this common sense but in action, it is so much easier to give very little and take so much.
 Social Business Design is about creating a business model that is involved in your community and engaging your customers directly by listening to them, understanding their needs and finding innovative ways to address them.

 But there is a problem with all this social hype.
 The problem is that for most businesses social media wastes a lot of time and generates little in the way of results.
 I think the reason for this failure is that many businesses are making their social media about themselves, rather than about their customers.

 Social Business Design is about reinventing the entire business and marketing model from the ground up.
 The businesses that figure out the new frontier of Social Business Design are going to have a strong competitive edge in the fast-growing social marketplace online.

 A recent study done on 30 major news websites found that Google’s search engine sends 10 times more traffic than Facebook and 30 times more traffic than Twitter.
 Search is still king but the writing is on the wall, social media and its potential for spreading word of mouth like wildfire is the future of digital marketing.

 Facebook has emerged in the last few years from relative obscurity, thoroughly crushed MySpace and grown into a major force for driving traffic through social recommendations and content sharing.
 In the last year alone the website has grown by over 310 million members, had a movie made about its founding (that won Best Picture at the Golden Globes) and is now on pace to have a billion members by the year 2012.

 If you want to see how fast Facebook, social sharing and blogging is growing, I recommend you take a peek at Gary’s Social Media Count.
 The numbers are impressive, but it’s important to remember that the platform may change and Facebook may well go the way of Myspace one day.
 What will only grow with time is the social nature of the Internet, web 3.0 and the mobile revolution that is putting the computer in our pockets.